History of competitive swimwear: Non-textile swimsuits

 In February 2008, Speedo launched the LZR Racer swimsuit based on woven elastane-nylon and polyurethane (50%).
-The suit was developed by Italian company Mectex, in association with the Australian Institute of Sport and NASA, which provided wind tunnel testing facilities.
+The suit was developed by Italian company Mectex with the Australian Institute of Sport and NASA, which provided wind-tunnel testing facilities.
 The suits were manufactured at Petratex, a textile factory in Paços de Ferreira, Portugal, where the technology is patented.
-Like other suits used for high competition racing, LZR Racer allows for better oxygen flow to the muscles, and holds the body in a more hydrodynamic position, while repelling water and increasing flexibility.
+Like other suits used for high-competition racing, LZR Racer allows for better oxygen flow to the muscles, and holds the body in a more hydrodynamic position, while repelling water and increasing flexibility.
 The seams of the suit are ultrasonically welded to further reduce drag.
-The suit is 100% chlorine resistant and quick in drying.
+The suit is chlorine-resistant and quick to dry.
+The suit reportedly can lower racing times by 2 to 4%.

-Endorsed for competitive use by FINA prior to the Beijing Olympics, the suit reportedly can lower racing times by 2–4%, This was corroborated at the Beijing Olympics, where swimmers wearing the suit set 23 out of 25 world records and won 94% of the races and 89% of the medals.
+FINA endorsed the suit for competitive use before the 2008 Beijing Olympics, where swimmers wearing the suit set 23 out of 25 world records and won 94% of the races and 89% of the medals.

-Following the LZR Racer example, alternative non-textile suits have been introduced by other companies in 2008.
-Some of them like the Arena X-Glide, Jaked01 and Adidas Hydrofoil were entirely made of polyurethane.
+Other companies offered their own alternative non-textile suits in 2008, including the 100% polyurethane Arena X-Glide, Jaked01 and Adidas Hydrofoil.
 By 24 August 2009, more than 130 world records had been broken by swimmers wearing non-textile suits, and more than 90 of them were set with the LZR Racer.

 FINA rule changes

-In an abrupt reversal of opinion, the FINA Congress voted almost unanimously to revert its previous policy and ban all body-length swimsuits.
+In 2009, the FINA Congress voted almost unanimously to revert its policy and ban all body-length swimsuits.
 The decision was taken in Rome on 24 July 2009, during the 2009 World Aquatics Championships.
 The new policy states that men's swimsuits may maximally cover the area from the waist to the knee, and women's counterparts from the shoulder to the knee.
 FINA also ruled that the fabric used must be a textile or a woven material and that a suit may not have any fastening devices such as a zipper (drawstrings on male jammers are allowed).
-Textile was defined as any open-mesh material like cotton, Nylon, Lycra, etc. The new regulations took effect on 1 January 2010, and the previous records set in non-textile suits remain valid.
+Textile was defined as any open-mesh material like cotton, nylon, Lycra, etc. The new regulations took effect on 1 January 2010, and the previous records set in non-textile suits remain valid.